-Access, exchange and use of Social Determinants of Health (SDOH) data in clinical notes
+Access, Exchange and Use of Social Determinants of Health (SDOH) Data in Clinical Notes

-Social Determinants of Health (SDOH)
+Access, Exchange and Use of Social Determinants of Health (SDOH) Data in Clinical Notes

 The Centers for Disease Control and Prevention (CDC) define the social determinants of health (SDOH) as “the conditions in the places where people live, work, and play that affect a wide range of health and quality-of-life risks and outcomes.”
 Accurately and consistently collecting and tracking SDOH information about communities of people (including patients) is important for ensuring equitable access to quality healthcare and health education, maintaining economic stability, and planning for the built environment in our communities—such as the location of schools, parks, hospitals and other crucial amenities.